alexandres/magicwordschallenge/README.md

 ## Updates

+- March 5th, 2022: [Virgile Andreani](https://github.com/Armavica) has [found a set of 6 words](https://github.com/alexandres/magicwordschallenge/issues/2) that solve Wordle!
+They are `COMBO FATTY GRRRL SPUDS VENGE WHILK`.
+This is very exciting: just one more word less and Wordle will be solved offline!

-- March 2nd, 2022: [Armavica](https://github.com/Armavica) has [found a set of 7 words](https://github.com/alexandres/magicwordschallenge/issues/1) that solve Wordle!
-They are CLANG FATTY ODDER RUMBA SKILL VERGE WHOOP.
+- March 2nd, 2022: [Virgile Andreani](https://github.com/Armavica) has [found a set of 7 words](https://github.com/alexandres/magicwordschallenge/issues/1) that solve Wordle!
+They are `CLANG FATTY ODDER RUMBA SKILL VERGE WHOOP`.

 ## Solving Wordle offline